Extending the SwiftUI DocumentGroup with more features

 A DocumentGroup

-scene, into which you can load custom views to edit documents.
-It’s an easy & powerful way to create document-based apps, that can edit documents and store them on the user’s device and in the cloud.
+-based app uses a specific scene, into which you can load custom views to view and edit documents, and store them on the user’s device as well as in the cloud.

 To fix this, we have to use underlying UIKit and AppKit types.
 Let’s add a couple of custom types and extensions to get a SwiftUI-based approach for onboarding and customizations.